needle-mirror/com.unity.sentis/Documentation~/models-concept.md

 ### Dynamic dimensions

-When the shape of a model input contains a symbolic dimension, a `?` or `string`, for example `batch_size` or `height`, the input dimension can be any size.
+When the shape of a model input contains a dynamic dimension, a `?` or `string`, for example `batch_size` or `height`, the input dimension can be any size.

 For example, if the input is **(d0, 1, 28, 28)**, the first dimension of the input can be any size.